Theory of resonant x-ray scattering with ultrafast intense pulses: Methods and modelling

-where $C^{(0)}_j(t)$ is the time-dependent probability amplitude associated with electronic eigenstate $\ket{\psi_{j} }$, including both the bound and continuum electronic states.
-For studying elastic scattering, the final electronic states of interest are bound states.
-Hence a finite basis consisting of all the relevant bound states during resonant scattering is used to describe the electronic part of the system.
+where $C^{(0)}_j(t)$ is the time-dependent probability amplitude associated with electronic eigenstate $\ket{\psi_{j} }$.
+For elastic scattering, the final electronic states of interest are bound states.
+Hence, a finite basis consisting of all the relevant bound states during resonant scattering is used to describe the electronic part of the system.
 The continuum electronic states, which may become occupied via Auger decay or photoionization pathways, are modelled using decay rates.
 Therefore the norm of $\psi^{(0)}$ which describes the population of the system will not be preserved for non-zero decay rates.